Pivoted Cholesky decomposition by Cross Approximation for efficient solution of kernel systems: Solving large kernel systems

-If the original system (\ref{RBF_2}) is consistent, it has a solution despite the rank-deficiency, which is $\widehat {\vek w}$.
+If the original system (\ref{RBF_2}), despite the rank-deficiency, is consistent, $\widehat {\vek w}$ is its solution to the machine precision.
 This can be seen in the following.
-Let's first identify some null-space vectors of $\vek \Phi$ by using these block-form definitions
+Let us write the symmetrically $\vek p$-permuted $\vek \Phi$ in a block-form: